© Crown copyright 2020

 Information for customers with disabilities

-The Visa Section is housed in a building with sloped access.
-Nevertheless it should be borne in mind that what the Visa Section has is a mobile unit and it is therefore not site restricted.
+The visa section is located in a building with sloped access.
+It has is a mobile unit and it is not site restricted.
 For security and traffic reasons there is no parking immediately outside the building.

 Paying your fee